mautic/user-documentation/docs/contacts/manage_contacts.rst

 **Integration Sync Notice** - Information about connections with Integrations.

-**Message Queue** - When exceeding a Contact’s frequency limits for a Channel and a message on that Channel later triggers to send, a Message Queue event displays with the Channel and the ID for the message that's queued.
+**Message Queue** - When exceeding a Contact's frequency limits for a Channel and a message on that Channel later triggers to send, a Message Queue event displays with the Channel and the ID for the message that's queued.
 Expanding details displays:

 * originally scheduled send date
 * rescheduled send date